-Selena Gomez’s Mom Not A Fan Of Her Bubbling Relationship With The Weekend
+Selena Gomez’s Mom Not A Fan Of Her Budding Relationship With The Weeknd

 In the midst of all that, Gomez has reportedly hired a life coach to help her conquer her battle with depression.

-Meanwhile, the 26-year-old Weekend has previously admitted to his ongoing battle with drug addiction.
+Meanwhile, the 26-year-old Weeknd has previously admitted to his ongoing battle with drug addiction.

-But none of that has been enough to slow the two down in the romance department, with rumors recently circulating that Gomez is pregnant and the two are thinking of walking down the aisle.
+However, none of that has been enough to slow the two down in the romance department, with rumors recently circulating that Gomez is pregnant and the two are thinking of walking down the aisle.

-The two went public with their romance soon after the New Year, after they were spied holding hands and kissing outside a L.A. restaurant.
+The two went public with their romance soon after the New Year, after they were spied holding hands and kissing outside an L.A. restaurant.
 Not long after that, Gomez came under heavy criticism over the fact her new boyfriend previously dated model Bella Hadid, once one of her closest friends.

-Reports are neither Gomez or The Weekend alerted his ex about the two spending time together and she was left to learn of their romance over the Internet.
+Reports are neither Gomez or The Weeknd alerted his ex about the two spending time together, and she was left to learn about their romance over the Internet.

 Since then, Gomez and here new man have been spotted all over, including stops at a local Dave & Buster’s and in Italy after jetting there for a romantic getaway.

-As Gomez and The Weekend seemingly grow closer, some reports have Hadid and Bieber reportedly working behind the scenes to tear them apart.
+As Gomez and The Weeknd seemingly grow closer, some reports have Hadid and Bieber reportedly working behind the scenes to tear them apart.

-Gomez and Bieber’s on-again, off-again status span years, with the two first publicly admitting to be an item in December 2010.
+Gomez and Bieber’s on-again, off-again status span years, with the two first publicly admitting to being an item in December of 2010.

 A little over a year later, the two were forced to weather their first public storm, when a woman claimed Bieber had not only been unfaithful but fathered her child.